-https://studentaffairs.psu.edu/ health-wellness/medical-services/ immunizations
+studentaffairs.psu.edu/health/myuhs

-Students should log into myUHS using their Penn State access credentials, enter their required vaccination dates and upload a copy of their official immunization records and, if applicable, any positive antibody blood test results (titers).
+Students should log into myUHS (studentaffairs.psu.edu/health/myuhs) using their Penn State access credentials, enter their required vaccination dates and upload a copy of their official immunization records and, if applicable, any positive antibody blood test results (titers).
 All immunization records must be in English.